WU-BIMAC/MicroMetaExplorer/README.md

 ## Contributing

 We welcome contributions to the MicroMetaExplorer project!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute, please follow the [CONTRIBUTING](CONTRIBUTING) guidelines.

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push them to your fork.
-4. Submit a pull request with a detailed description of your changes.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgments